sergey-melnychuk/uppercut/doc/design-guide.md

    - graceful (wait for all tasks to complete)?
      - impossible in general case, Actor Model is non-deterministic
      - a graceful shutdown is application-specific
+1. TODO Basic implementation of TCP/HTTP/WebSocket server on top of Actors
+   - TCP listener is an Actor
+   - connection listeners are Actors
+     - parsing bytes to HTTP/WebSocket frames
+     - serializing WebSocket frames to bytes
-1. TODO IO-bridge abstraction
+1. TODO IO-bridge abstraction (based on TCP/... server impl)
+   - IO-bridge runs on separate thread-pool (IO-bound)
-   - server listens for incoming messages from remote actors
+   - TCP server listens for incoming messages from remote actors
-   - clients send messages to remote actors
+   - TCP clients send messages to remote actors
-   - event loop running on a different thread
-     - connected to main thread pool via channels
-     - mio-tcp-server as a starting point, including multithreaded implementation
    - filesystem access
      - configuration
      - logging
      - persistence
-1. TODO Full implementation of HTTP/WebSocket server on top of Actors
+1. TODO Remote Actors (based on IO-bridge)
-   - TCP listener is an Actor
+   - Address is still regular String: local-actor-address@host:port
-   - connection listeners are Actors
-     - parsing bytes to HTTP/WebSocket frames
+     - Example: connection-0123@192.168.1.2:9000
-     - serializing WebSocket frames to bytes
+   - Message must be (de)serializable to (from) bytes (serde/bincode/...)
+   - Sending: send Envelope with `Vec<u8>` to Remote Actor
+     - Environment detects that such an Envelope must go through IO-bridge
+   - Receiving: IO-bridge reads from TCP connection
+     - Environment forwards received buffer to local Actor address
 1. TODO Define beneficial use-cases and provide example implementations
    - distributed hash-table
    - distributed lock service